+U.S. Ambassador Visits American Who Was Arrested In Russia On Suspicion Of Spying

-Russia Grants U.S. Access To Paul Whelan, Arrested On Suspicion Of Spying
+U.S. Ambassador Visits American Who Was Arrested In Russia On Suspicion Of Spying

-Russia is allowing U.S. consular officials to speak to Paul Whelan, the U.S. citizen who was arrested last week by Russia's Federal Security Service, or FSB, on suspicion of spying.
+Russia has allowed U.S. consular officials to speak to Paul Whelan, the U.S. citizen who was arrested last week by Russia's Federal Security Service, or FSB, on suspicion of spying.
 But family members say Whelan was visiting Moscow to attend a wedding, not to steal secrets.

-The U.S. requested consular access to Whelan on Monday after learning of his arrest, the State Department told NPR earlier this week.
+The U.S. ambassador to Russia, former Utah Gov. Jon Huntsman, visited Whelan on Wednesday at Moscow's Lefortovo prison, a State Department official told NPR.
+The ambassador expressed support for Whelan and offered the embassy's assistance.
+Huntsman also spoke with Whelan's family by phone.

 "We've made clear to the Russians our expectation that we will learn more about the charges," U.S. Secretary of State Mike Pompeo said Wednesday, adding that "if the detention is not appropriate, we will demand his immediate return."